 Further, “They are already spending more on shopping than young shoppers.”

 More time should be spent by the nonprofit sector on cultivating, educating – and marketing to – Baby Boomers and older generations.
 This makes good financial sense.

-Baby Boomers and older generations are among the most charitably-inclined of any generation, and they are using social media and the Internet at increasing rates.
+Baby Boomers and older generations are among the most charitably-inclined of any generation.
+They are also adopting the use of social media and the Internet at increasing rates.
 You might enjoy reading one of my original blog articles, “Baby Boomers and Seniors Are Embracing Digital Media.”

 Coming of Age is a helpful resource for marketing to Baby Boomers and older generations that I discovered a few years ago.
 In fact, I would venture to say signing-up for regular email updates from Coming of Age may be one of the most important things you do today, or any day!

 Here are a few “Boomer” traits discussed by Coming of Age in, “Our Understanding of the Older Consumer”: